lmcrean/Steam-Report/README.md

 **User Stories Scope**

-I need a quiz that provides me with personal feedback on a certain holistic level.
+**I need a quiz that provides me with personal feedback on a certain holistic level.**
  - the user takes a personality quiz at the beginning of the session.
  - the user takes a quiz on STEAM subjects.
  - the user receives a personal report at the end of the session, summarising their personality, academic knowledge and suggesting what qualities they might have for a career in STEAM.

-I need a quiz that provides me with broader feedback that relates to other users.
+**I need a quiz that provides me with broader feedback that relates to other users.**
  - the user is given a rank in the leaderboard, and is shown how many users have completed the quiz.
  - the user is told what rank they came in their most knowledgeable subject, in relation to other users.
 E.g. ```You came 5th in Science.```
  - the user is told what percentage they came in their strongest personality trait, in relation to other users.
 E.g. ```You scored in the top 20% for Openness.```

-I want option to retake the quiz
+**I want option to retake the quiz**
 - the user can easily navigate back to the menu

-I need my identity to be anonymous as there is sensitive data being handled
+**I need to feel comfortable about my personality data being handled.**
- - the user is asked to enter a username at the beginning of the session.
+ - the user is prompted to use an anonymous Moniker, and is double checked to confirm that their input is not their real name.
- - the user is asked to use a Moniker, and is double checked to confirm that their input is not their real name.
+ - the purpose is clearly stated that the data is used to provide career feedback.

 **Structure**
 I need all the controls to navigate the test successfully